-Gezzy S. Sibisi is a journalist and photographer with experience in print, broadcast and digital media.
+Gezzy S. Sibisi is a senior journalist at Screen Africa.
+She is experienced in print, broadcast and digital media.
 Her portfolio of work includes working as a lifestyle reporter as well as contributing business and education articles to The Times, Sowetan, and Daily Dispatch publications.
 As a freelancer, she has worked on content development for corporate newsletters, community newspapers, blogs and educational websites.

 Lara Preston is a passionately committed marketer and strategist with a focus on promoting African content and events.
 Two decades of working across Africa have provided her with insights and experience that she puts to work for the projects she manages.
 In 2006, Lara founded, and still personally manages, Red Flag Content Relations, a full service below-the-line agency that also focuses on African entertainment and lifestyle brand marketing, strategy, and publicity.

 Louise Marsland is an editor, journalist and columnist in the media and marketing communications industry in South Africa, who has been writing about the industry for over two decades as a former editor of publications: AdVantage, Marketing Mix and Bizcommunity.com.
 She currently writes extensively about industry trends and consumer insight.

 David Cornwell lives in Cape Town, where he writes fiction, films and features for a variety of publications.
 His debut novel, Like It Matters (Umuzi, 2016) has been long-listed for the 2017 Sunday Times Fiction Award.